CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

 CivicActions has developed, documented and disseminated to personnel a risk assessment policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
-This information is maintained in the CivicActions Risk Assessment (RA) Policy and Procedure that can be found in the CivicActions Github repository at <https://github.com/CivicActions/compliance-docs/>.
+This information is maintained in the CivicActions Risk Assessment (RA) Policy and Procedure that can be found in the CivicActions GitHub repository at <https://github.com/CivicActions/compliance-docs/>.

 ### RA-5: Vulnerability Scanning